ICSI - Intracytoplasmic Sperm Injection

-Since it only takes one single sperm to fertilise the egg, the embryologist catches a single sperm and injects it directly into the centre of the egg.
-This method is far more successful when there is male infertility problems.
+Since it only takes one single sperm to fertilise the egg, our highly experienced scientists known as Embryologists search and catch the ideal sperm and inject this single sperm directly into the centre of the egg.

-ICSI sounds pretty simple but is one of the most technically challenging roles for an embryologist.
+Actually, ICSI is one of the most technically challenging procedures for an embryologist.

 Who can use ICSI?